01-edu/public/subjects/devops/cloud-design/README.md

 ### Infrastructure as Code:

-Provision the necessary resources for your cloud environment using `Terraform` as a Infrastructure as Code (IaC) tools.
-This includes setting up virtual machines, containers, networking components, and storage services.
+Provision the necessary resources for your AWS environment using Terraform as an Infrastructure as Code (IaC) tools.
+This includes setting up EC2 instances, containers, networking components, and storage services using AWS S3 or other similar services.

 ### Containerize the microservices: